 The Graph Editor has the ability to record your actions and play them back on later graphs.
-When you click on the Start recording button, O, every editing action you take, including undos and redos, is recorded.
-If you would like to do some editing that is not recorded, you can click on the to save your recording.
-Any recording you save is available from the Play recording button, \triangleright , and may be applied to future graphs.
+When you click on the Start recording button, • every editing action you take, including undos and redos, is recorded.
+If you would like to do some editing that is not recorded, you can click on the Pause recording button, .
+You can click on the Pause recording button again to resume recording.
+When you are done with your recording, click on the Start recording button.
+You will be prompted to save your recording.
+Any recording you save is available from the Play recording button, and may be applied to future graphs.
 You can even play a recording in any Stata graph command by using the play option.
 See Graph Recorder in [G-1] Graph Editor for more information.